 Going low tech

-I'm using more and more termnal based app when working on computer.
-I enjoy simplicity and I like my tools to be distraction free.
-It is perhabs a reaction in front off all the popular tools that people seem to use de facto.
-Who knows.
+I'm using more and more terminal-based apps when working on computer.
+I enjoy simplicity and like my tools to be distraction free.
+It is perhaps a reaction in front of all the popular tools that people seem to use de facto.
+Who knows?

 Terminal: TMUX

 I use a single terminal window with Tmux.
-Tmux make it easy to create window, organize them, create pane and copy and paste.
-I don't have a lot of customization (mostly vim binding and solarized colorschem).
+Tmux makes it easy to create windows, organize them, create panes and copy and paste.
+I don't have a lot of customization (mostly vim binding and solarized colorscheme).

 Terminal colorscheme is dark.
-I prefer having a dark shadowy enviromnemt rather than bight and use a bright colorscheme.
+I prefer having a dark shadowy environment rather than bright and use a bright colorscheme.
 Bright env with dark colorscheme is unreadable, so I keep config files to switch if necessary.

-My shell is zsh, because it is compatible with bash that I know more or less with an extended set of features.
-I do not use oh-my-zsh in spite of its quality, because I prefer having more control on the configuration and keep everything simple.
+My shell is zsh because it is compatible with bash with an extended set of features.
+I do not use oh-my-zsh in spite of its quality.
+I prefer having more control on the configuration and keep everything simple.

 Text editor: VIM

 I'm still using Vim from the terminal.
-Colleagues use PHPStorm for PHP code and VS Code for the rest (JS), but their cognitive load has become too high for me.
-I know they provide Vim mode, but it's worse: as it's obviously not Vim, my brain has difficulties to associate the keystrokes I know to the editor.
+My colleagues use PHPStorm for PHP code and VS Code for the rest (JS), but their cognitive load has become too high for me.
+I know they provide Vim mode, but it's worse: as it's obviously not Vim, my brain has difficulties associating the keystrokes I know to the editor.
 And I miss my vimrc.

-The main issue is for code completion.
-I know I can configure stuff like completion servers, but seriously guys, it's too much for me and by experience, there are ways for them to fail (I had the issue with jedi python completion).
+The main issue is code completion.
+I know I can configure stuff like completion servers, but seriously guys, it's too much for me.
+By experience, there are ways for them to fail (I had the issue with jedi python completion).

 My regret is that I'm not a fast typer, so it takes me time to write imports correctly!